MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMDeployment.md

 When you remove an application deployment, Configuration Manager does not remove instances of the application that it has already installed.
 To remove these applications, you must deploy the application to computers with the action Uninstall.
-If you delete an application deployment, or remove a resource from the collection you are deploying to, the application will no longer be visible in Software Center or the Application Catalog.
+If you delete an application deployment, or remove a resource from the collection you are deploying to, the application will no longer be visible in Software Center.

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).